LizzieBSantos/visualg-faccat/README.md

 # visualg-faccat
-questões 5 até 21, depois vou adicionando mais
+até o presente momento foram feitos as questões 5 até 21, depois vou adicionando mais.